 Recommendations for Nealon Park are to create a separate dog park that's not on the baseball field, with separate areas for large dogs and small ones; create a demonstration garden; upgrade the pathways; and add art or gathering spaces at the southern corner of the park.

 At Sharon Park, the recommendations are to build a permanent bathroom, repair the pond lining, replace the cracked walking path and add lighting, install bike racks, and possibly create an off-leash dog area at the undeveloped western end of the park.

 Other recommendations are to consider a fenced off-leash dog area with obstacles to train dogs at Stanford Hills Park, to consider permanent restrooms or a stage/amphitheater at Fremont Park, to add a play area for small children at Hamilton Park, to create a group picnic area or dog area at Jack Lyle Park, and to add educational features and community garden plots at Karl E. Clark Park.

 The draft report also recommends that the city provide restrooms where feasible; upgrade furnishings like seating, drinking fountains, and trash and recycling receptacles; install educational storyboards to teach users about the historic, natural or cultural significance of the park; provide dog waste dispensers and drinking water wherever dogs are allowed; add more bike racks; and create more shaded seating areas.

-At 6 p.m. on Tuesday, April 16, the City Council is scheduled to have a study session about the master plan recommendations at the Menlo Park Senior Center at 100 Terminal Ave.
+The City Council was scheduled to have a study session about the master plan recommendations at the Menlo Park Senior Center on Tuesday, April 16, after The Almanac went to press.
 The council tentatively plans to review and possibly accept the plan at its June 18 meeting.